Galina Arsenkina: Career

 In their first event of the 2021–22 season, Team Kovaleva went undefeated to claim the Saint Petersburg Classic.
 At the first Slam of the season, the 2021 Masters, the team reached the semifinals where they lost to Tracy Fleury.
 They also qualified for the playoffs at the 2021 National, however, lost to Silvana Tirinzoni in the quarterfinal round.
 At the 2021 European Curling Championships, Team Kovaleva went through the round robin with a 7–2 record, qualifying for the playoffs.
 They then lost to Sweden's Anna Hasselborg and Germany's Daniela Jentsch in the semifinal and bronze medal games, respectively, placing fourth.
 Because of their second place finish at the 2021 World Championship, Arsenkina and her teammates Alina Kovaleva, Yulia Portunova, Ekaterina Kuzmina and Maria Komarova qualified directly for the 2022 Winter Olympics where they represented the ROC (Russian Olympic Committee).
 At the Games, the team had a poor performance, finishing at the bottom of the standings with a 1–8 record.
 The Olympics would be the team's final event of the season as due to the Russian invasion of Ukraine, all Russian teams were banned from participating in any World Curling Championships in 2022.
 The team was also excluded from the final two Grand Slams of the season, the 2022 Players' Championship and the 2022 Champions Cup.
 At the end of the season, Team Kovaleva competed in the 2022 Nornickel Curling Cup, held only between Russian teams.
 There, they finished in third place.

+Russia's ban from World Curling events continued into the 2022–23 season.
+Despite this, Team Kovaleva had a strong season within Russia, including first place finishes at the Russian Women's Curling Cup, the Saint Petersburg Classic and the Murom Classic.
+At the Russian Women's Curling Championship, the team came in second place to the Anna Sidorova rink.
+In late May 2023, Arsenkina announced her retirement from curling, citing Russia's ongoing ban from WCF international competitions as one of the deciding factors.

 Personal life

-Arsenkina is a full-time curler.
+Arsenkina was previously a full-time curler.
 She started her sports career as a figure skater, but when she was twelve, a leg injury forced her to give up the sport.
 At that point, she took up curling.
 She graduated from the Moscow Institute of Electronic Technology in 2013.